 - October 24, 2013

-Post submitted by Jenna Raspanti, HRC Workplace Program Coordinator
+Post submitted by Jenna Raspanti, former HRC Workplace Program Coordinator

 HRC Workplace Equality Program Director Deena Fidas, Manager Liz Cooper, and Coordinator Jenna Raspanti traveled south to New Orleans, LA for the 16th Annual Reaching Out Conference for LGBT MBA Students and Business Leaders on October 17th-19th (ROMBA).